Room362/metasploit-set-proxy/README.md

-   AUTOCONFIG                      yes       Enable/disable AutoConfig. ("Use automatic configuration script") AUTOCONFIGURL                   no        Provide URL to configuration file for AutoConfig functionality ENABLE                          yes       Enable/disable proxy server. ("Use a proxy server for your LAN") EXCEPTIONS                      no        Exclude proxying for hosts beginning with (semicolon-delimited) FTPPROXY                        no        Provide HOST:PORT setting of proxy server for FTP protocols HTTPPROXY                       no        Provide HOST:PORT setting of proxy server for HTTP protocols HTTPSPROXY                      no        Provide HOST:PORT setting of proxy server for HTTPS protocols
+   AUTOCONFIG                      yes       Enable/disable AutoConfig. ("Use automatic configuration script") AUTOCONFIGURL                   no        Provide URL to configuration file for AutoConfig functionality ENABLE                          yes       Enable/disable proxy server. ("Use a proxy server for your LAN") EXCEPTIONS                      no        Exclude proxying for hosts beginning with (semicolon-delimited).
+Use "<local>" to "Bypass Proxy Server for Local Addresses"
+   FTPPROXY                        no        Provide HOST:PORT setting of proxy server for FTP protocols HTTPPROXY                       no        Provide HOST:PORT setting of proxy server for HTTP protocols HTTPSPROXY                      no        Provide HOST:PORT setting of proxy server for HTTPS protocols